Lattice Gaussian Sampling by Markov Chain Monte Carlo: Bounded Distance Decoding and Trapdoor Sampling: Introduction

-However, in sharp contrast to the continuous Gaussian density, it is by no means trivial even for sampling from a low-dimensional discrete Gaussian distribution, thus leaving a pressing challenge in lattice Gaussian sampling.
-For this reason, MCMC methods were introduced for lattice Gaussian sampling, which attempt to get samples from the target distribution through a Markov chain \cite{ZhengWangGeometrical}.
-In principle, it randomly generates the next Markov state conditioned on the previous one, and after a burn-in time, which is normally measured by the \emph{mixing time}, the Markov chain will step into a stationary distribution, where samples from the target distribution can be obtained thereafter \cite{mixingtimemarkovchain}.
-In \cite{ZhengWangMCMCLatticeGaussian}, it has been demonstrated that Gibbs sampling, which employs univariate conditional sampling to build a Markov chain, yields an ergodic Markov chain.
-Apart from Gibbs sampling, the Metropolis-Hastings (MH) algorithm is also capable of lattice Gaussian sampling.
-In \cite{ZhengWangGeometrical}, the independent Metropolis-Hastings Klein (MHK) algorithm is shown to be uniformly ergodic, which converges exponentially fast to the lattice Gaussian distribution.
-Meanwhile, the associated exponential convergence rate of the Markov chain is also accessible, resulting in a tractable estimation of the mixing time.
+In order to sample from a target lattice Gaussian distribution with arbitrary $\sigma>0$, Markov chain Monte Carlo (MCMC) methods were introduced in \cite{ZhengWangTIT15}.
+In principle, it randomly generates the next Markov state conditioned on the previous one; after the burn-in time, which is normally measured by the \emph{mixing time}, the Markov chain will step into a stationary distribution, when samples from the target distribution can be obtained \cite{mixingtimemarkovchain}.
+It has been demonstrated that Gibbs sampling, which employs univariate conditional sampling to build the chain, yields an ergodic Markov chain \cite{ZhengWangMCMCLatticeGaussian}.
+In \cite{ZhengWangTIT15}, we proposed an independent Metropolis-Hastings (MH) algorithm incorporating Klein's algorithm (namely, the independent MHK algorithm) to generate a proposal distribution, which is shown to be uniformly ergodic (converging exponentially fast to the stationary distribution).
+Meanwhile, the associated convergence rate of the Markov chain is derived, resulting in a tractable estimation of the mixing time.
+Differently from the algorithms of \cite{RegevSolvingtheShortestVectorProblem,RegevSolvingtheClosestVectorProblem,KirchnerLattice}, the independent MHK sampling algorithm only requires polynomial space.
+In this paper, we advance the state of the art of MCMC-based lattice Gaussian sampling in several fronts.